The below post is now available as an audio recording (ideal for the visually impaired). Click on the video below to play the reading.

 Since La Fortuna is such a popular place to visit, there is no shortage of accommodation options in the region.
 From high-rise hotels and resort-quality accommodations to low-rise hotels, bungalows, and chalet-type accommodations, to economy hotels and hostels, the town offers a bed for every traveller.
 For those who seek accommodations in the middle of it all, there are plenty of places to stay at directly in the heart of downtown La Fortuna (ideal for those travellers who would prefer to be close to restaurants, bars, banks, supermarkets, the central park, and anything else one would need in a home away from home).
 For those who prefer the outskirts (as well as those looking for spectacular volcano views), countless accommodation options are available along (or just off of) the primary road that runs around the volcano between the town of La Fortuna and Lake Arenal.
 Alternatively, for those looking to position themselves in nearby towns, accommodations can be found in the El Castillo and Nuevo Arenal areas – both of which are situated around the western side of the volcano on the way out of the region.

-*Discounts for costa rica hotels are available through Pura Vida! eh?
-Incorporated at: http://www.costaricahoteldiscounts.com/
+*Discounts for Costa Rica tours/activities and hotels are available through Pura Vida! eh?
+Incorporated at: http://www.puravidaeh.ca/

 QUESTION TO COMMENT ON: Have you been to La Fortuna before and enjoyed your stay?
 What did you like best about the area?